 Yes, the fight for water takes place right now and right here in the United States, where clean, abundant running water is available to virtually every single person.

 How can this be?
 How can Tribes and Indian people be denied water?
 And how can you help right this awful wrong?

-Please send a message and ask the President of the United States, your two Senators, and the Secretary of the Interior to do what is legally required to preserve water rights for Native American tribes, and to fully fund Indian water settlements which are the moral and legal obligation of the United States.
+You can use the text below to ask the President of the United States, your two Senators and the Secretary of the Interior to do what is legally required to preserve water rights for Native American tribes, and to fully fund Indian water settlements which are the moral and legal obligation of the United States.